 Now, the downside of applicant tracking systems can be that they are not sophisticated enough for your needs.
 Their search and filter capabilities do not always return the correct results.
 As a result, some of the best qualified applicants are missed because their name is not returned appropriately from a search.
 If the applicant's resume is not formatted in a certain way, the application may not be able to search on it.
 While one of the benefits is the ability to quickly search through a large amount of information, it may pull it too quickly and not capture all the correct information.

-It's no secret that business processes are becoming increasingly automated, but hiring managers are arguably the happiest to have the solution of applicant tracking systems (ATS).
-The hiring process can be a grueling task and incredibly time consuming, so ATS softens the burden by posting job openings on your career page or job boards, screens resumes, and generates interview requests to potential candidates.
-Some other features include pre-screening questions, source tracking and even integreated background checks.
+It's no secret that business processes are becoming increasingly automated, but hiring managers are arguably the happiest to have the solution of applicant tracking systems.
+The hiring process can be a grueling task and incredibly time consuming, so ATS solutions soften the burden by posting job openings on your career page or job boards, screens resumes, and generates interview requests to potential candidates.
+Some other features include pre-screening questions, source tracking and even integrated background checks.

 According to research done by human-resources consulting firm Bersin & Associates, the average cost of hiring a new employee is $3,479.
 Businesses looking to cut down their hiring costs are starting to implement applicant tracking systems.
 With exception to phone and face-to-face interviews, this software can essentially handle the entire hiring process for your business, saving both precious time and money.

-When choosing an Applicant Tracking System (ATS) for your organization, you need to consider some key factors to ensure that the system fits all your needs.
-Every business has different hiring process requirements depending on business structure, type, and budget.
+When choosing an ATS for your organization, you need to consider some key factors to ensure that the system fits all your needs.
+Every business has different hiring process requirements depending on business structure, type and budget.